BioSTEAMDevelopmentGroup/Bioindustrial-Park/biorefineries/wwt/README.rst

 - OC-2G (oilcane juice and bagasse-to-ethanol and oil-to-biodiesel) as in the `oilcane <https://github.com/BioSTEAMDevelopmentGroup/Bioindustrial-Park/tree/master/biorefineries/oilcane>`_ module (O2 configuration), implementation and comparison codes in `oilcane2g.py <https://github.com/BioSTEAMDevelopmentGroup/Bioindustrial-Park/blob/master/biorefineries/wwt/oilcane2g.py>`_
 - LA (corn stover-to-lactic acid) as in the `lactic <https://github.com/BioSTEAMDevelopmentGroup/Bioindustrial-Park/tree/master/biorefineries/lactic>`_ module, implementation and comparison codes in `lactic.py <https://github.com/BioSTEAMDevelopmentGroup/Bioindustrial-Park/blob/master/biorefineries/wwt/lactic.py>`_

-Codes for a quick comparison of key biorefinery metrics (baseline) can be found in `comparison.py <https://github.com/BioSTEAMDevelopmentGroup/Bioindustrial-Park/blob/master/biorefineries/wwt/comparison.py>`_ (codes for full comparison in the respective modules as listed above).
+Codes for a quick comparison of key biorefinery metrics (baseline) can be found in `comparison.py <https://github.com/BioSTEAMDevelopmentGroup/Bioindustrial-Park/blob/master/biorefineries/wwt/comparison.py>`_ (together with the environment used to generate the results; codes for full comparison in the respective modules as listed above).
 Archived results generated from this module can be found in the `biorefinery-WWT-archived-results repository <https://github.com/yalinli2/biorefinery-WWT-archived-results>`_

 References